 The Plan shall become effective on the Effective Date, but the Plan shall be subject to the requisite approval of the stockholders of the Company at the Company's next annual meeting of its shareholders.
 In the absence of such approval, such Awards shall be null and void.
-Unless earlier terminated by the Board of Directors, the right to grant Awards under the Plan shall terminate on the tenth anniversary of the Effective Date.
+Unless earlier terminated by the Board of Directors, the right to grant Awards under the Plan shall terminate on the tenth anniversary of the Effective Date, which is May 10, 2018.
 Awards outstanding at Plan termination shall remain in effect according to their terms and the provisions of the Plan.